 - Do you connect with this person?
 As with any form of therapy, it is important to work with someone that you connect with on a basic level.
 If you don’t feel a solid connection after your first session, try someone else, and keep trying until you find the right match for you.

 - Will this person keep you accountable and inspire you?
-Along with a basic human connection and compatibility, a good psychedelic integration specialist will actively assist you in unpacking your insights and even in some cases gently push you.
+Along with a basic human connection and compatibility, a good psychedelic integration specialist will actively assist you in unpacking your thought patterns and gently push you.
 Make sure you communicate your goals and desires as clearly as possible.
-Be willing to open up and be accountable, once trust is established.
+Be willing to open up and be accountable, once trust has been established.

 7. When the time is right, put the change into action.

-You’ve had the life-changing, earth-shaking psychedelic experience.
-You’ve taken time to reflect on the key lessons and insights you received.
-Maybe you’ve already made lifestyle changes, but you’ve also been careful not to make any hasty, irreversible decisions.
-Perhaps you’ve also started a daily meditation or spiritual practice, to help yourself stay grounded and centered.
-Some time has passed, with ample introspection.
-If appropriate, you’ve sought guidance from a professional and may continue to do so.
-Now it’s time to move forward and take action!
+You have had a life-changing, earth-shaking psychedelic experience and have taken time to reflect on the key lessons and insights you received.
+Maybe you’ve already made lifestyle changes and have also been careful not to make any hasty, impulsive decisions.
+Perhaps you’ve also introduced a daily meditation to help yourself stay grounded and centered, or sought guidance from a professional.
+You are on the path to integration: keep going!

-Like many things in life, integration only works if you work it.
-You can have all the insights in the world with psychedelics, but they are only meaningful in a lasting way if you actually put those insights into concrete action.
-Psychedelics only show us the door: we have to walk through it.
-The work of implementing the lessons learned can be a challenge, but it is also where the real rewards emerge.
+Like many things in life, integration only “works if you work it.”
+You can have all the insights in the world through psychedelics, but they are only meaningful in a lasting way if you actually put those insights into concrete action.
+Psychedelics only show us the door; we have to walk through it.
+The work of implementing the lessons learned can be a challenge, but it is through accepting and embracing this challenge that real growth emerges.

 Annie Lewkowicz has an MA in Transformational Psychology as well as a background in literature and education.
 In 2014, ayahuasca cured Annie’s chronic depression and opened her eyes to the wonderful, mysterious world of psychedelics.
 Since then, Annie has continued to go deeper into the world of entheogens and consciousness exploration, often participating as a helper and musician in sacred plant ceremonies.
 She is deeply committed to the transformative potency of psychedelics and believes that plant medicines have the power to change individuals and society.
 When not writing or editing, Annie can be found enjoying time with her husband and young son, reading, gardening, and making music with her ever-growing collection of world instruments.